pyinat/pyinaturalist/docs/user_guide/advanced.md

 similar to browser behavior.
 This significantly reduces rate-limit and bandwidth usage for repeat requests.

-Typically responses are cached for a few minutes, but some infrequently-changing data (like taxa and places) are cached for longer periods, and some more frequently-changing data (like observations) are not cached at all.
+Typically responses are cached for a few minutes, but some infrequently-changing data (like taxa and places) are cached for longer periods.

 You can change any of this behavior using {py:class}`.ClientSession`.
 For example, to cache all requests for 1 day: